Ed Flynn (politician): Third term (2022–2023)

-Campaign for council presidency
+Election as council president

-On the Boston City Council, its president is elected by a vote of its members.
-The campaign process of those seeking the presidency generally occurs behind closed doors, with the contenders privately lobbying and negotiating with members of the council for their votes.
-Initially, after the new council had been elected, rumors initially arose that Kenzie Bok had secured the backing of enough City Council members to be elected the City Council's president for its 2022–23 term.
-It has been reported by the press that sources have said was initially the case, but that Flynn (who had initially pledged to support Bok for president) and two additional councilors decided to withdraw their backing of her candidacy, and partnered with a coalition of newly elected freshman City Council members to support Flynn to serve as the president, giving Flynn sufficient support to win the presidency.
+Flynn successfully sought the council presidency, a position which is elected though a vote of council members.
+The campaign process for those seeking the presidency typically occurs behind closed doors, with the contenders privately lobbying and negotiating with members of the council for their votes.
+Initially, after the new council had been elected, rumors initially arose that Kenzie Bok had secured the backing of enough city council members to be elected the City Council's president for its 2022–23 term.
+It would later be reported by the press that sources confirmed was initially the case, but that Flynn (who had initially pledged to support Bok for president) and two additional councilors decided to withdraw their backing of her candidacy, and instead partnered with a coalition of newly elected freshman members to support Flynn for the position (thereby giving Flynn sufficient support to win the presidency).

 On December 1, 2021, Flynn announced in a press release that he had secured guarantees of support from enough council members that he was confident he would be voted by the city council to serve as its president of the Boston City Council during its 2022–23 term.
 WGBH-TV reported that numerous sources had informed them that Flynn had indeed received support from enough councilors to win the position.
 It was reported that the councilors who had rival efforts for the council presidency had been Ricardo Arroyo and Kenzie Bok.
 It was noted that it was possible that councilors could potentially shift their support before the January vote.
 However, upon Flynn's apparent success in securing sufficient backing to become council president, Arroyo released a statement that acted as an informal concession of sorts, giving strong praise to Flynn's kindness and work ethic, and declaring that he looked forward, "to seeing how he utilizes those great qualities in this leadership role."
 Flynn ultimately was elected unanimously to the council presidency in the formal vote.

-Political reporter Saraya Wintersmith of WGBH-TV opined that, while the position of City Council president was mostly a symbolic post, it was poised to take more political importance than usual in the Boston City Council's 2022–23 term, with the council set to receive greater power in the city's budgeting process and poised to play a role in determining new appointees to seats on the Boston School Committee.

-Council activities
+Council politics

-Flynn was one of four council members that voted against the redistricting map for City Council districts that the council passed and Mayor Michelle Wu passed into law in November 2022.
-Flynn had desired to keep all of South Boston and the South End in the boundaries of his own district, which the new map does not do.
-Flynn had attempted to delay the adoption of a new redistricting map, and proposed to instead have an independent panel draw the new map.
-The redistricting process had been contentious.